What is Thermal Pollution and Its Effects?

 The Mitigation of Thermal Pollution

-Moreover, there are new and emerging technological advances that can provide the means for mitigating thermal pollution.
-These include types of machinery that can reduce the levels of water discharged by power plants and other industrial sources to natural bodies of water and use them for other purposes/processes instead.
-One example would be using heated wastewater for desalination instead to reduce the risk of thermal pollution.
+Moreover, new and emerging technological advances can mitigate thermal pollution.
+These include machinery that can reduce the levels of water discharged by power plants and other industrial sources into natural bodies of water and use the water for other purposes/processes instead.

-Apart from that, as individuals, there are also things that we can do to lessen —and not further contribute—to thermal pollution such as saving electricity and planting trees along the shorelines.
-Moreover, we can also opt to use other alternative sources of energy such as solar energy or hydropower energy.
-To add, we can also reuse and recycle water if we can.
-The bottom line is that there are precautionary steps and measures that we can do to eradicate the risk of thermal pollution.
+Moreover, we can use alternative energy sources like solar or hydropower.
+We can also reuse and recycle water if we can.
+The bottom line is that there are precautionary steps and measures that we can take to eradicate the risk of thermal pollution.

 Older Post Newer Post